Optimal Adaptive Learning in Uncontrolled Restless Bandit Problems: Introduction

-There is a player who selects one of the $K$ arms at each time step $t$, and gets the reward from that arm depending on the state of that arm.
-The objective of the player is to maximize the undiscounted sum of the rewards for any finite horizon.
+There is a player who selects one of the $K$ arms at each time step $t$, and gets a {bounded} reward depending on the state of the selected arm at time $t$. {Without loss of generality, we assume that the state rewards are non-negative.} Let {$r^k(t)$ be the random variable} which denotes the reward from arm $k$ at time $t$.
+The objective of the player is to maximize the undiscounted sum of the rewards over any finite horizon $T>0$.
 However, the player does not know the set of transition probability matrices $\boldsymbol{P}$.
-Moreover, the player can only observe the state of the arm it chooses but not the states of the other arms.
-Intuitively, in order to maximize its reward, the player should explore the arms to estimate their transition probabilities and to reduce the uncertainty about the current state $\boldsymbol{x} \in \boldsymbol{S}$ of the system, while exploiting the information it has acquired about the system to select arms that yield high rewards.
-This process should be carefully balanced to yield the maximum reward for the player.
-In a more general sense, the player should learn to play optimally in an uncontrolled POMDP.
+In addition, at any time step $t$ the player can only observe the state of the arm it selects but not the states of the other arms.
+Intuitively, in order to maximize its reward, the player needs to explore/sample the arms to estimate their transition probabilities and to reduce the uncertainty about the current state $\boldsymbol{x} \in \boldsymbol{S}$ of the system, while it also needs to exploit the information it has acquired about the system to select arms that yield high rewards.
+The exploration and exploitation need to be carefully balanced to yield the maximum reward for the player.
+In a more general sense, the player is learning to play optimally in an uncontrolled POMDP.